stefanoschmidt1995/ML_ODE/README.md

 Where `lambda` is a regularization constant to ensure that the training is more gradual.
 Once you have a loss function, it's all done: Tensorflow takes care of minimizing your loss function with respect to the weights of the NN.

 You may wonder why we need a NN to solve an ODE, when we already have plenty of finite difference methods that works pretty well.
 The answer is simple: *a NN is fast*!
 This of course saves you a lot of computational resourches and at the same time you get the same degree of accuracy.
 Not convinced yet?
-A NN also provides a closed form expression for the solution, and once you have such expression you can differentiate it as many times as yu wish: nice, isn't?
+A NN also provides a closed form expression for the solution, and once you have such expression you can differentiate it as many times as you wish: nice, isn't?

 ## How it works